casperjs/casperjs/builder/sources/apidoc_contents.md

 [regression](http://code.google.com/p/phantomjs/issues/detail?id=337)
 with POST requests preventing data to be actually submitted; so please check you're using a more recent or patched version of PhantomJS before reporting any issue regarding this bug.
-PhantomJS 1.3 is not affected by the bug.

 <h3 id="phantom_Casper_repeat"><code>Casper#repeat(int times,  function then)</code></h3>